9 Gentle Ways to Move through The Holidays With Care

 • Free Flow Writing; Pour your thoughts and feelings on the paper as you are writing.
 Write without worrying about grammar or spelling.
 Write down whatever comes up in your thoughts.
 Your journaling could look like this; “I feel lots of emotions coming up, oh I should not forget to buy milk, ok, where was I?”

 • Have extra sessions with your coach if you have one or a friend who is understanding and supportive.
 If you don’t have a coach, this is a good time to sign up with one.
-You can find great special rates for the pandemic.
+You can find great special holiday rates.

-3. This is the time to take care of yourself.
+• This is the time to take care of yourself.
 Be kind to yourself.
 Stress can cause fatigue.
 Make sure you are getting enough rest and drinking enough water to keep you hydrated.
-Try to eat fresh and healthy food if you tend to turn to junk food when you are dealing with emotional issues.
+Try to eat fresh and healthy food if you tend to turn to junk food when you are dealing with stress.

 • Light a candle in their memory